Labour MPs back Miliband on shadow cabinet elections

 "To do that job properly we need to spend our time talking to the public and not ourselves.

-"Labour under my leadership will be a party that looks outwards and not inwards."'Jockeying for position'
+"Labour under my leadership will be a party that looks outwards and not inwards."

 Shortly before Mr Miliband became leader, the Parliamentary Labour Party (PLP) rejected an opportunity to scrap shadow cabinet elections by a margin of two to one.